Skittss/Skittss/README.md

 ### Hey there, I'm Henry 👋
 ---
-A software developer and computer science student from the U.K.
+A software developer and computer science student from the UK.

 I like working with webdev, machine learning, and graphics.